rollingedit/YouTube-Album-Splitter/README.md

 yt-dlp handles the initial thumbnail, then the tool re-applies the final square cover art during metadata cleanup so Opus music players read it reliably.

-If you type `aac` at the prompt, FFmpeg converts existing `.opus` files in the output folder into `.m4a` AAC files.
-It strips leftover chapter/data streams during conversion so each AAC file behaves like a normal single song, then writes M4A-native tags and square album art.
-The original Opus files are removed only after the matching AAC file is created successfully.
+If you type `aac` at the prompt, the tool first shows how many Opus files and album folders it found, then asks you to type `yes` before converting.
+FFmpeg converts existing `.opus` files in the output folder into 192 kbps `.m4a` AAC files.
+It strips leftover chapter/data streams during conversion so each AAC file behaves like a normal single song, then Mutagen writes M4A-native tags and reads the embedded Opus cover art directly into M4A-native square album art.
+The original Opus files are removed only after the matching AAC file is created and tagged successfully.

 So the internal design is modular, but the released user experience stays simple: